Save and Delete COM Objects

 When you no longer need an interface, use the

-to release the interface and reclaim the memory used by it.
-When you
+function to release the interface and reclaim the memory used by it.
+When you no

-to both release all interfaces for the object and delete the server
+all interfaces for the object and delete the server or control.

-Note: In versions of MATLAB earlier than 6.5, failure to explicitly release interface handles or delete the control or server often results in a memory leak.
+In versions of MATLAB earlier than 6.5, failure to explicitly release interface handles or delete the server often results in a memory leak.
 This is true even if the variable representing the interface or COM object has been reassigned.
-In MATLAB version 6.5 and later, the control or server, along with all interfaces to it, is destroyed on reassignment of the variable or when the variable representing a COM object or interface goes out of scope.
+In MATLAB version 6.5 and later, the server, along with all interfaces to it, is destroyed on reassignment of the variable or when the variable representing a COM object or interface goes out of scope.